-- high quality information and education (experiences) concerning the present and future of the profession; and. - access to knowledge that stems from quality research grounded in comprehensive data collection, and information derived from effective/ best practices in the industry.
+- high quality information and education (experiences) concerning the present and future of the profession; and, - access to knowledge that stems from quality research grounded in comprehensive data collection, and information derived from effective/ best practices in the industry.

 Your concerns were captured in the responses to one of the final questions in the survey: "What are the most important business-related concerns facing you and your facility today?"
 Overwhelmingly, you responded with the following concerns: budgeting, costs, staffing, deferred maintenance, utilities deregulation and compliance, and outsourcing.
-In the face of these expectations and concerns and in light of the fact that the world is

-Lander Medlin is APPA's executive vice president.
-She can be contacted at lander@appa.org. changing dramatically and at such a rapid pace, it was not surprising that members continually emphasized that APPA must keep pace by establishing a global perspective, staying abreast of the newest technologies, keeping the membership informed on legislative and regulatory issues, and increasing the awareness of the facilities profession with senior institutional officers.
+In the face of these expectations and concerns and in light of the fact that the world is changing dramatically and at such a rapid pace, it was not surprising that members continually emphasized that APPA must keep pace by establishing a global perspective, staying abreast of the newest technologies, keeping the membership informed on legislative and regulatory issues, and increasing the awareness of the facilities profession with senior institutional officers.